CelestinaDragoni/minimalist-assets-cdn-plugin-wordpress/readme.md

 Simple Wordpress plugin that enables a CDN url for your enqueued styles and scripts throughout your site.
 This is completely free and can be white labeled as needed.

 ## Requirements
-- Wordpress Installed (Versions untested, but this was tested on the latest).
+- Wordpress Installed (This was tested on the latest).
 - PHP 7.0+ (Should work on 5.6, but you shouldn't be running it)

 ## Installation